 Mix just 5 quality basic ingredients together and what do you get?
-Palets Bretons, the popular thick French butter cookies (or biscuits) from Brittany.
-So quick and easy to make - these golden classics are also used as a base for many kinds of French patisseries.
+French butter cookies or Palets Bretons, the famous thick biscuits from Brittany using salted butter.
+So quick and simple to make - these golden classics are also used as a base for many kinds of French pastries.

 I finally got around to making these last night, Jill, and honestly, what took me so long?
 They were perfect with tea ... so easy and delicious!
 Another great recipe from you!